physical-biology-of-chromatin/Painter-Model/README.md

 Uses Gillespie algorithm to simulate.
 Ref https://pubs.acs.org/doi/10.1021/j100540a008

 ## Requirements
-Python packages:
+Python packages: numpy, joblib, numba
-numpy
-joblib
-numba

 ## Run
 Run the Painter_Model.py.
 All the input parameters are desribed in the code.
 Use appropriate parameter values mentioned in the article to obtain the results